robert-strandh/SICL/README.md

    * The system "clostrum", from [the Clostrum repository]
    * The system "incless-intrinsic", from [the Incless repository]

+The bash script `get-dependencies.sh` will do this work for you.

 2. Clone the [source] with `git`:

    ```